Type 3 chars to begin the search... results will be shown below:

 - Lighting transitions - avoid walking from a dark room into blinding light.

-Kitchens are multi-functional spaces that require carefully focussed layers of lighting.
+Kitchens are multi-functional spaces that require carefully focused layers of lighting.

 - The primary source of light should be ambient and as bright as possible.
 Use chandeliers, recessed lighting flush-mounts or pendants.

-- Feature task lighting in areas where you’ll be doing focussed work.
+- Feature task lighting in areas where you’ll be doing focused work.